wenext-limited/pr-agent/docs/docs/qodo-merge-cli/usage.md

         **Discuss then implement**

-        1. Press C on any suggestion to start chat
+        1. Press `C` on any suggestion to start a chat
         2. Ask questions, request modifications, get clarifications
         3. Once satisfied, request implementation via chat
         4. AI implements based on your discussion